Jianhua-Wang/paper_downloader/README.md

 DOIs or urls, split by comma.

-PMIDs are not support yet, but url from PubMed acceptable.
+PMIDs are not supported yet, but URLs from PubMed are acceptable.

 ### Usage